Dr. Achas Burin

 Achas enjoys a varied practice in 12KBW’s core areas.
 She is keen to tackle research on complex points, including procedural ones and those involving a crossover between different spheres of law.
-She welcomes instructions in matters that cross the boundary between tort and public law, and has had a longstanding involvement in the Kenya Emergency Group Litigation and the Public Inquiry into Undercover Policing.
+She welcomes instructions in matters that cross the boundary between tort and public law.
+She is currently instructed in the Public Inquiry into Undercover Policing and the Infected Blood Inquiry.
+She previously had a longstanding involvement in the Kenya Emergency Group Litigation.

 She acted as a junior in Coventry v Lawrence (No. 3) UKSC 50, the landmark Supreme Court case concerning whether the costs regime under the Access to Justice Act 1999 complied with human rights law.